Frequently Asked Questions

-If you are interested in a French course, you should take the Web-based French or Italian placement test (password is panthers1).
+If you are interested in a French course, you should take the Web-based French or Italian placement test (Math placement tests will be displayed first; scroll down to French, Spanish, Italian, and German; password is panthers1).
 At the end of the test, your results are immediately scored and the course level that you place into is provided to you based on your score.
 Please contact the Language Program Coordinators, Brett Wells (French; email@example.com) and Lorraine Denman (Italian; firstname.lastname@example.org) with any placement questions you may have.

 I placed into French 0003 (Intermediate French I) on the placement test in French, but I am worried that the course might be difficult, so I am thinking of going back to French 0001 just to solidify my knowledge of French.
 Is this a good idea?

 No. While some students choose to do this every year, we do not recommend this for a number of reasons.